tolhurmatt/LuckyRabbi.github.io/_posts/2021-06-20-If_you_dont_have_a_website.md

 ### My Writing

+**The Intention:** to have a place to put my writing, bad, good, and everything in between.

 Writing is something that I love to do.
 A lot of the writing that I do doesn't fit well with my work, and so it would make sense to have a seperate place to put my writing.
 This section will be very simple, have a list of my writing, without dates or any other flairs.

 The material will probably be aligned very simply, no outlines or any extra styling.
 Just the writing.

 ### My Portfolio

+**The Intention:** a collection of my technical skills.

+A collection of my most interesting projects, I really want to put a cool fusion of biotechnology, machine learning, bioinformatics and mathematics here.
+This will be a showcase of my technical skill.

 ### About Me

+**The Intention:** a voyeuristic insight into the things I care about.